mratsim/blocksmith/hotdb.md

 The implementation of the HotDB is an event loop waiting for incoming tasks.
 It is run on a long-running thread created by the Blocksmith.

+The event loop should:
+1. receive all incoming BeaconBlock+BeaconState pairs.
+   Those are enqueued by the RewinderWorkers on a successful `tryClearQuarantinedBlock`.
+2. Handle incoming tasks
+3. Do maintenance on the DAG, in particular drop some cached BeaconState
+4. Exponential backoff if idle

+> TODO:
+>   On `produceBlock()` + `signBlock()` we should also update the HotDB.
+However this would mean that the `Clearance` module manipulates state which is undesirable.
+>   The RewinderWorkers can directly connect to the KeySigning service instead

 ```Nim